sirlucidae/sirlucidae/README.md

 - 🐠 I’m currently learning ...
 Stuff
 - 🐸 I’m looking to collaborate on ...
 Things
 - 🐦 How to reach me ...
 Friendface
 - 🐭 My daily driver ...
-Debian/XFCE
+Xubuntu
 - 🐮 This README has Super Cow Powers.